Ignore TV... Less!

 What you see on TV is the final product of someone's content creation efforts.
 You can learn a plethora of information by observing what images made the final cut.
-Check out all the lighting schemes, posing, and editing that you see.
-How effective do you think they are?
-What message do they convey and how successful do you feel they were at getting your attention and evoking an emotion in you to act on whatever they were selling, promoting, or how they were entertaining you.
+Check out all the lighting schemes, posing, and final edits that you see.
+How effective do you think they were?
+What message do they convey and how successful do you feel they were at getting your attention at evoking an emotion in you to act on whatever they were selling, promoting, or entertaining you.

 We often times get left in the dust with recent trends.
 TV gives you an idea of what some of the latest technology is doing and how its being creatively implemented.
-You succeed when you can begin to backwards engineer what you see, figure out how its done, get ideas on what techniques or best practices you can employ in your own work.
-At the very least, you can see what the latest trends are and how you might differentiate yourself.
+You succeed when you can begin to backwards engineer what you see.
+Figure out how its done and get ideas on what techniques or best practices you can employ in your own work.
+At the very least, you can see what the everyone else is doing and how you might differentiate yourself.
 Know what's happening around you and do something different.
 You don't always have to follow what the latest favorite is doing.
 In fact, I highly recommend it.

-All to often, the thing that can hamper us most is the Television.
-We'll have at least 3 TV's in the house to keep us updated on our favorite shows, like the Walking Dead, Game of Thrones, or Dragonball Super.
+All to often, the thing that can hamper us most is Television.
+We'll have at least 3 TV's in the house to keep us updated on our favorite shows, like the Walking Dead, Game of Thrones, or Dragon Ball Super.
 People can go nuts over these programs.
-Sheesh....
-Back Away From the Idiot Box, people!
-I say that in jest, cuz I'm not missing a GOT or Dragonball episode for nothing you can give me.
+Sheesh...
+Back Away From the Idiot Box!
+I say that in jest, but don't get caught up in TV, too much.

 Here's a new one.
 Get your head out of the books and go SHOOT!
-Study long...Study wrong is what my uncle used to tell me when playing basketball.
+Study long...Study wrong is what my Uncle Sly used to tell me when playing basketball.
 The more you contemplate your shot, the more likely you're gonna miss it.
 Never more true.
 Paralysis by Analysis.
 There's only so much you can fill your brain with at one time.
 Most of the time, what you really need is to put the books down and go pick up the camera and just shoot!
 Experiment.
 Who learned to ride a bike with a book?
 What person researched the mechanics of swimming before jumping in the water?
 Some things you learn by doing.

 You got that right.
-Shoot friggin' a whole lot less!
-Now this isn't for a few of you.
+Shoot a whole lot less!
 I've worked with some students that I tell to shoot MORE.
 The vast majority of you, however, should shoot LESS.
 This is one case where LESS is truly MORE.
-The spray and pray concept of photography is only applicable in sports and other shots where you need to specifically freeze the action to capture a series of moving events.
+The spray and pray concept of photography is only applicable in sports and other jobs where capturing the decisive moment requires advanced anticipation and a fast shutter.
 Shooting at 14 frames per second to capture the money shot of Russell Wilson escaping the clutches of a NFC West defender showing the look on the guy's face as that split second passes where he KNEW he had the sack, then nothing but air.
 Yeah...you can't try to time that shot and expect to get anything.
 No way.
 You select the drive mode for Hi-Continuous and you roll like Rambo.